distributed-lab/financial-internet/en/01-about-dl.md

 blockchain and decentralized technologies.
 That’s how we came up with a cornerstone of building the Financial Internet in 2015—through conducting research and knowledge sharing.

-The closest goal is digitization (tokenization) of asset management systems.
-To make this happen we created a framework called TokenD (https://tokend.io/) — therefore since 2018, we became entirely a product company.
-We see our product as a white label processing center for digital assets or, you could say, “Wordpress” for digitization.
-Our framework is needed to build your own systems faster, cheaper and safer than ever before.
-It appeared as a consequence of years of work on different projects that, as we then realized, were essentially asking for the same thing.
-This “thing” is an accounting system which is secure, with wallets for users, a ledger for assets, an internal payment system, an exchange, modules that manage identities, roles, the lifecycle of assets, and gateways for external integrations.
+The closest goal is the digitization (tokenization) of asset management systems.
+To make this happen we created a framework called TokenD (https://tokend.io/) — therefore, since 2018, we have become a product company.
+We see our product as a white label processing center for digital assets or, you could say, “WordPress” for digitization.
+Our framework is needed to build your own systems faster, cheaper, and safer than ever before.
+It appeared as a consequence of years of work on different projects that, as we then realized, were asking for the same thing.
+This “thing” is a secure accounting system, with wallets for users, a ledger for assets, an internal payment system, an exchange, modules that manage identities, roles, the lifecycle of assets, and gateways for external integrations.
 Having combined everything mentioned, TokenD allows one to launch a digital asset ecosystem within days for a fraction of the cost of the in-house development.